MCC is your expert leader every step of the way!

 When you eat an orange, how much of the orange do you eat?
 Of course, the juicy part, but what about the peel?
 The stem from which it hangs?
 The branch from which it dangles?
 The tree from which it grows?

 Whenever we consume plants, we often target a specific part of the plant for consumption.
 In the case of cannabis, we most often target the seeds, leaves, and flowers.
-Seeds can be eaten or turned into oils, flowers can be made into a variety of food products, and cannabis buds can be used for neuropathy and other acute and chronic pain conditions.
+Seeds can be eaten or turned into oils, flowers can be made into a variety of food products.

 But not every part of the plant contains the same chemical profile.

 When looking at today’s cannabis market, people are most often looking at the terpene and cannabinoid content.

 Cannabinoids—while not entirely restricted to production within cannabis—are compounds that interact with our endocannabinoid system (ECS).
 There are at least 113 known cannabinoids found in the cannabis plants.
 A cannabinoid is one of a class of diverse chemical compounds that acts on cannabinoid receptors in cells that alter neurotransmitter release in the brain.
 Cannabinoid receptors are located throughout the body.

 What is CBD?
 CBD is a cannabis compound without the psychoactive effect of THC.

 What is THC?
 THC is one of at least 114 cannabinoids identified in the cannabis plant.
 THC is the principal psychoactive constituent in cannabis.

 What is the difference between CBD and THC?
 CBD and THC are both cannabinoids present in the cannabis plant.
 However, their roles are very different.
 CBD is non-psychoactive.
 Alternatively, THC is the cannabinoid in cannabis that creates the feeling of intoxication (or “high”).